 The Common Equity Tier 1 (CET1) capital base continued to increase during Q2 2018, reflecting profit accumulation partly offset by an increase in the dividend reserve.
-Total RWA (REA) declined to EUR 104.5 billion at 30 June 2018 (31 March 2018: EUR 107.9 billion).
-Therefore, at 30 June 2018, the fully-loaded Common Equity Tier 1, Tier 1 and Total Capital ratios strongly improved to 18.3%, 19.3% and 22.1% respectively (31 March 2018: 17.5%, 18.5%, 21.2%).
+Total RWA (REA) declined to EUR 104.5 billion at 30 June 2018 (31 December 2017: EUR 106.2 billion).
+Therefore, at 30 June 2018, the fully-loaded Bank Common Equity Tier 1, Tier 1 and Total Capital ratios strongly improved to 18.3%, 20.2% and 26.3% respectively (31 December 2017: 17.7%, 19.5%, 25.4%).
 All capital ratios meet the bank's risk appetite and strategic ambitions and were well above regulatory minimum requirements.

 The CET1 capital target range under Basel III is 17.5%-18.5% for 2018.
 This consists of a Basel IV implementation buffer of 4-5% CET1 on top of the SREP capital requirement for ABN AMRO Group, Pillar 2 Guidance and management buffer (totalling 13.5%).
 Following the RWA decline, the CET1 ratio of 18.3% at the end of Q2 2018 is at the upper end of the CET1 target range.
 The 0.8 percentage point increase in the CET1 ratio compared to Q1 2018 mainly reflects a decline in RWA and to a lesser extent the accumulation of retained earnings.
-The decline in RWAs reflects a decrease in credit risk and market risk.
-The decrease in credit risk was mainly the result of developments in CIB, Group Functions and to lesser extent in Commercial Banking.
-Both Retail Banking and Private Banking saw no change in RWAs.
-The decrease in CIB mainly results from active balance sheet management (including first effects from the refocus of CIB), asset quality improvements (e.g. lower loan balances post impairments, improved credit ratings) and improved data sourcing, partly offset by the effect of a stronger USD exchange rate.
-Group Functions RWAs declined from active balance sheet management (sale government bonds).
-RWAs in Commercial Banking decreased reflecting credit quality improvements, partly offset by an increase in loan volumes.
-Market Risk RWA mainly decreased due to updated market risk models combined with a reduction of positions in Q2 2018, while operational risk remained stable.
+Total RWA decreased to EUR 104.5 billion (31 December 2017: EUR 106.2 billion), driven by a decrease in credit risk and market risk and to lesser extent operational risk.
+The decrease in credit risk was mainly the result of developments in Retail Banking and Group Functions, partly offset by developments within Commercial Banking.
+RWAs for Retail Banking decreased due to higher credit quality and higher collateral values, while for Group Functions the decrease resulted from active balance sheet management.
+The decline was partly offset by the RWAs for Commercial Banking, which rose due to increased business volume.
+Market Risk RWA decreased mainly due to updated market risk models combined with a reduction of positions in Q2 2018.
+Operational risk saw a modest decline.